meilisearch/engine-team/resources/experimental-feature.md

 - New features that would introduce breaking changes and cannot be integrated as stable before a new major version
 - New features that will NEVER be stable.
 These features are useful to provide quick temporary fixes to critical issues.
 Example: an option to disable auto-batching

-## How to use experimental features?
+## How to enable experimental features?

 Users must explicitly enable experimental features with a CLI flag.
 Experimental features will always be disabled by default.